Health problem? Just stop by the vending machine

 (CNN)From diapers to needles to bike helmets, vending machines have been rebuilt to go beyond breath mints and cold soda.

-These automated dispensers have come long way since their invention in the early 1800s.
+These automated dispensers have come a long way since their invention in the early 1800s.
 Although snacks and drinks remain the most common items you'll find being dispensed, some are focusing on health, safety and medical items.

 Here are a few you'll find around the world.